www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

             * [x] Limit the amount of parallel user session, in order to detect life cycle problems of user sessions.
               -> Document this as a task, at the access control object source code.
         * [ ] Read roles of user from config.
+        * [ ] Create base class for all currently present authenticators, in order to have standardized runtime checks for authenticators
     * [x] Do not render administrator documents on static rendering or render administrator pages with the lowest privilege.
         * [x] Renderers have to support a rights concept.
         * [o] View log files in website only for administrator. -> Viewing logs via web UI is not required for now.